PedroNJorge/EIACD-Roll-the-Block/README.md

 4. View solution statistics and replay solutions

 ## Acknowledgments
-Inspired by the original Bloxorz game by Damien Clarke.
+Inspired by the original Bloxorz game by Damien Clarke, released on August 22, 2007.
 This project was created for educational purposes to explore search algorithms in game AI.

 [![License](https://img.shields.io/badge/license-MIT-blue.svg)](LICENSE)